 Duane Baker took the time to reply to Galvanize‘s retweet, and Galvanize added more to the convo.
 Seems so simple, right?
 Why don’t more of us extend a simple “thank you” to our followers and supporters?

 One of the best aspects of Twitter is that you can talk to anyone at any time without feeling awkward.
 It doesn’t matter if you know them or if they know you.
 What matters is that you take an interest in them and/or in their interests.
 Twitter users expect to chat with complete strangers.
 It’s part of the fun!

-One way to strike up a conversation with someone you hope to bring into your community is to add a positive and thoughtful comment or inquiry to one of their tweets that encourages a reply from them.
-You can also simply strike up a conversation with them about a photo on their profile, a hobby mentioned in their bio or something to do with your industry.
+One way to strike up a conversation with someone you hope to bring into your community is to add a positive and thoughtful comment or inquiry to one of their tweets that encourages a reply.
+You can also strike up a conversation with them about a photo on their profile, a hobby mentioned in their bio, or something to do with your industry.
 This is not the time for a sales pitch!
 Sales-y comments will cause Tweeters to run for the hills.
 If you’re really interested in creating a relationship with a specific person, show them you care about them.
 Oh, and remember: a one-time interaction won’t do it.
 Just as is true in “real life” interactions, consistent and authentic exchanges between two Tweeters will build a trusting Twitter friendship.